-Tax based on net value as shown on your balance sheet is the largest of the three taxes, computed by the following three methods of valuing stock:
+The tax based on net value, as shown on your balance sheet, is the largest of these three taxes, computed by these three methods of valuing stock:

-- Total number of shares of stock outstanding as of December 31, 2008, multiplied by the net value per share of stock outstanding as of December 31, 2008, but not less than \$5 per share (lines 47 through 49). - 2.
-Total number of shares of stock outstanding as of December 31, 2008, multiplied by the average price at which they were sold during the year (lines 50 through 52). - 3.
+- Total number of shares of stock outstanding as of December 31, 2011, multiplied by the net value per share of stock outstanding as of December 31, 2011, but not less than \$5 per share (lines 47 through 49). - Total number of shares of stock outstanding as of December 31, 2011, multiplied by the average price at which they were sold during the year (lines 50 through 52). - 3.
 The difference between your assets and liabilities (lines 53 through 55).